dotnet/csharplang/proposals/utf8-string-literals.md

 is going to silently print "array" instead of "object".

 Are we Ok with this behavior?
 Should it be documented as a breaking change?
 Perhaps we could complicate the new rule to dig into the tuple literal conversions.

+*Resolution:*

+The prototype will not adjust any rules here, so we can hopefully see what breaks in practice - https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-26.md#breaking-changes.

 ### Should `u8` suffix be case-insensitive?